dice-group/ida-pg/librarian/README.md

 ## 3. Build

-To build the librarian CLI simply run:
+To build the Librarian-CLI simply run:
 ```shell
 lein uberjar # Creates an executable jar at bin/librarian.jar
 ```